buildkite-plugins/publish-to-packages-buildkite-plugin/README.md

 - Full format is `<organization>/<registry_name>` (e.g. `acme-corp/awesome-logger`).
 - `<organization>` defaults to your Buildkite organization if omitted (e.g. `awesome-logger`).

+#### `attestations` (string or list of strings, optional)

+One or more attestations from artifact storage to publish along with each package created from `artifacts`.

+Each attestation file must be a valid JSON object.
+You can use [Generate Build Provenance](https://github.com/buildkite-plugins/generate-build-provenance-buildkite-plugin) plugin to generate a valid build provenance attestation in your Buildkite pipeline.

+If `artifact_build_id` is specified, attestations will be downloaded from the relevant build artifact storage.

 #### `artifact_build_id` (string, optional)